litvem/T11_Web_Application/frontend/README.md

 <ins>Map component</ins>
 - Displays map of Gothenburg
 - Displays pins for dental clinics according to their coordinates
-- Displays dental clinic name and opening hours upon clicking on pin
+- Displays dental clinic name and opening hours upon clicking on a pin

 <ins>Search Bar component</ins>
-- Displays date picker for user to be able to select the date for dental appointment
+- Displays date picker for a user to be able to select the date for dental appointment
 - Displays 'search' button that triggers the update of <ins>Schedule</ins> component

 <ins>Schedule component</ins>
-- Displays appointment slots for the week according to date that the user selected <br/>
+- Displays appointment slots for the week according to the date that the user selected <br/>
 <ins>Color coding for the slots according to availability:</ins><br/>
         - *grey* - 0 slots available<br/>
         - *yellow* - only 1 slot available<br/>
         - *green* - 2 or more slots available.

 <ins>Timeslot component</ins>
-- Displays amount of available slots for particular day and time interval
+- Displays the amount of available slots for particular day and time interval
 - Timeslots are clickable (for slots with availability of 1 or more) and trigger <ins>Select Clinic</ins> modal

 <ins>Dynamic components</ins>